CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

 `KYLEN - *INSERT SNIPPET OF MODEL CODE HERE`

 ### Model Evaluation
-Both models (kriging and random forest) were trained on a training set consisting of 70% of the GEDI data rows.
+Both models (null and random forest) were trained on a training set consisting of 70% of the GEDI data rows.
 15% of the data were used as a validation set and 15% were withheld as a final test set.
 After training, we computed RMSE and R^2 on the validation set to compare.

 ![image](https://github.com/CU-ESIIL/FCC24_Group_6/assets/122820473/d245f085-78ab-4553-8a78-255fe7866c94)